lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 as described in {{Section 10.1.1 of RFC9112}}.
-The CMP payload sent by a client is relatively small, so having extra messages exchanged is inefficient, as the server will only seldom reject a message without evaluating the body.
+The CMP payload sent by a client is relatively small, so having extra messages exchanged is inefficient, as the server will only seldom reject a message without evaluating the content.